waysidemapping/heirloom-map-tiles/SCHEMA.md

 ## Layers

-Heirloom tiles have just four layers: three geometry layers (`point`, `line`, and `area`) and one meta layer (`relation`).
+Beefsteak tiles have just four layers: three geometry layers (`point`, `line`, and `area`) and one meta layer (`relation`).
 Note that these do not correspond exactly to OSM entity types, and that the same feature may appear in multiple layers.
 Actual inclusion depends on tagging, zoom level, etc.

 ### `area`